Every Student Matters- Every Student Counts

 - Building understanding, mathematical thinking and problem-solving are key.

-- The procedure is still a component of instruction.
+- The procedure is still a component of instructions.

 Tangibly see how science, math, engineering, and technology impact each other.